hopsoft/universalid/README.md

 Fingerprints can help you maintain consistency and reliability when working with serialized data over time.

+> [!TIP]
-> :bulb: While fingerpint creation is automatic and implicit, usage is optional... ready whenever you need it.
+> While fingerpint creation is automatic and implicit, usage is optional... ready whenever you need it.

 ### Make Copies of ActiveRecord Models